aradfarahani/aradfarahani/README.md

 I specialize in using <strong>programming & data science</strong> to solve geospatial problems in
 <strong>Seismology, Hydrogeophysics, and Image Processing</strong>.
 Currently, I'm the <strong>Co-founder and R&D Specialist at <a href="https://feztool.com/">FEZtool</a></strong>, where I develop computational solutions for Earth Science challenges.
+You can simply [download my CV here]([link-to-your-cv.pdf](https://github.com/aradfarahani/aradfarahani/blob/main/CV/aradfarahani.pdf)).

 </p>